octoana/monorepo-code-scanning-action/README.md

 When using `build-xml` you will need to define any variables used in the input file with concrete values, in a `variables` input, defining them in a YAML format dictionary.

 You can see an example of this XML format in this repository in `./samples/build-projects.xml`.

+You can also pass a global `queries` input, as a comma separated list of strings, to allow setting the queries to use for all languages and projects.
+They use the same format as the `queries` input for the `codeql/init` step, as [documented here](https://docs.github.com/en/enterprise-cloud@latest/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/customizing-your-advanced-setup-for-code-scanning#specifying-additional-queries), comma separated just as in that case.

 ### Scan